qiubix/DCL_BayesNetwork/test/test_cases.md

 3. OctreeNode
 + should init node
 + should copy node
-- should get number of children
++ should get number of children

 -> leaf
-  - should return point indices
+  + should return point indices
   + should set id

 -> branch
   + should set id
   + should check whether node has only one child
   + should check whether next node is also branch node
-  - should throw exception when child node is null

 + should set id